 In addition, while considering financing it is important to take note of things like housing, airfare, and tuition, but don’t forget other things, like food (some meals may be provided, but others may require students preparing their own or eating out) and additional travel.
 The internet keeps track of all of your searches so you may want to open an incognito window so you can avoid increasing prices (the travel site is then unaware that you already searched for a low price on their website).
 The best time to book an international flight is typically 2-4 months before your travel date.
 Another tip is to check one-way tickets each way as sometimes you may actually get a better fare than the roundtrip price.

-For housing, while FSU does offer to house through their international program, other options include Airbnb’s and hostels.
+For housing, while FSU does offer to house them through their international program, other options include Airbnb’s and hostels.
 If someone wants to immerse themselves even more so in the local culture, consider staying with a host family.

 For ease of packing, my daughter used packing cubes which were great for organizing her clothes.
 We went with the ultralight packing cubes from eBags.

 Make certain their passport (and yours) are current.
 They cannot travel internationally if a passport will expire within 3 months.
-Students may renew their passports at Florida State University International Programs office, officially designated as a Passport Acceptance Facility by the U.S. Department of State.
-For information, click here.
+Students may renew their passports at Florida State University International Programs office, officially designated as a Passport Acceptance Facility by the U.S. Department of State, for information.
 In the event that you need to expedite a passport or visa renewal, try Fastport Passport.
 They are registered with the U.S. Department of State.